Self-guided Kayak and Wildcamp expedition in the Archipelago of Stockholm. Choose 3-8 days depending on your

 Discovery the wildlife, culture and history of the archipelago

 An area rich in wild life, you will encounter many types of seabird and likely Roe Deer.
 And (if lucky) eaglea, seals and moose!
 There is also ample opportunity to discover the culture and rich history of the archipelago.

 What we have included in the package

 A full-service experience with everything you need from start to finish.
 All the equipment you need to kayak, camp, cook and otherwise ensure you have a good time.
 We also include return transfer from Stockholm city to the kayak center and we shop a food package for you at cost price.

 Duration: 3-8 days

-Departure dates: Start the tour any day of the week except Saturdays from June 14th – Sept 23rd.
+Departure dates: Start the tour any day of the week except Sundays from May 5th to Sept 23rd.